Batmanian/KeithDunstan/src/posts/no-brains-at-all/13_pedalling_passion.md

 ---
 title: Pedalling passion
 date: 1990-11-11
-summary: In this first chapter of the first book of memoirs, 'No Brains At All" Keith reflects on growing up in Melbourne in the 1930's and at school.
+summary: In this first chapter of the first book of memoirs, 'No Brains At All', Keith reflects on growing up in Melbourne in the 1930's and at school.
 tags:
   - Bikecentennial
   - Brian Dixon
+  - China
   - Cycling
+  - Greg Siple
   - Herald and Weekly Times
   - Honolulu
   - Jeff Hook